We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The ketogenic diet is a low-carb, high-fat diet that offers many health benefits.
+The ketogenic diet (or keto diet, for short) is a low carb, high fat diet that offers many health benefits.

-This article is a detailed beginner’s guide to the ketogenic diet.
+Here is a detailed beginner’s guide to the keto diet.

-Bottom Line: The ketogenic diet (keto) is a low-carb, high-fat diet.
-It lowers blood sugar and insulin levels, and shifts the body’s metabolism away from carbs and towards fat and ketones.
+The keto diet is a low carb, high fat diet.
+It lowers blood sugar and insulin levels and shifts the body’s metabolism away from carbs and toward fat and ketones.

-- Standard ketogenic diet (SKD): This is a very low-carb, moderate-protein and high-fat diet.
-It typically contains 75% fat, 20% protein and only 5% carbs (1).
+- Standard ketogenic diet (SKD): This is a very low carb, moderate protein and high fat diet.
+It typically contains 70% fat, 20% protein, and only 10% carbs (

 - Targeted ketogenic diet (TKD): This diet allows you to add carbs around workouts.